bprollinson/roundbracket/README.md

 ### if()

 Arguments: b: bool\
-Return type: N/A\
+Return type: void\
 Return value: N/A\
 Side effects: Begins the if control flow, executing the subsequent block if b is true or jumping to else_if / else / end_if if b is false

 ### else_if()

 Arguments: b: bool\
-Return type: N/A\
+Return type: void\
 Return value: N/A\
 Side effects: Continues the control flow from the previous if or else_if method, executing the subsequent block if b is true or jumping to the next else_if / else / end_if if b is false

 ### else()

 Arguments: None\
-Return type: N/A\
+Return type: void\
 Return value: N/A\
 Side effects: Continues the control flow from the previous if or else_if method, executing the subsquent block if b is true or jumping to to the next else_if / else / end_if if b is false

 ### end_if()

 Arguments: None\
-Return type: N/A\
+Return type: void\
 Return value: N/A\
 Side effects: Continues the control flow from the previous if, else_if or else method